abhilshit/deeplearning-tensorflow/README.md

 # deeplearning-tensorflow
-Source code of my Tensorflow Sessions
+Source code of my Tensorflow Sessions that I conducted at HERE Mumbai

 Notebooks 1 to 5 will take you thorugh the following